MI-DPLA/combine-docker/docs/combine_docker_ubuntu_installation_instructions.md

 These technical instructions are for metadata experts or system administrators who wish to install Combine-Docker on their institution's servers to process and publish metadata records to DPLA.
 This version of Combine (v0.11.1) includes a number of bug fixes and improvements.
 The [version change documentation](https://github.com/fruviad/combine-docker/blob/master/combine_version_change_log.pdf) is available with details about the release.

-These installation instructions have been tested on Ubuntu 18.04 and on Ubuntu Server 20.04.
+These installation instructions have been tested on Ubuntu Server 20.04.

 These instructions are for installing v0.11.1 of Combine-Docker, and include steps for migrating from an earlier version of Combine.
 Docker is now required; the Vagrant/Ansible installation options are no longer supported.